PetePrattis/Advanced-Encryption-Standard-for-credit-card-number/README.md

 **This is a simple python project from my early days as a Computer Science student**

-_This programm was created for the fourth semester class Cryptography and it is the final project necessary to pass the class_
+_This programm was created for the fifth semester class Cryptography and it is the final project necessary to pass the class_

 > #### Description of project